Murder of Milly Dowler: Disappearance

-The Crimewatch UK appeal included a direct appeal to Dowler in the hope that she had run away from home of her own accord.
+The Crimewatch UK appeal included a direct appeal to Dowler, suggesting that she may have run away from home rather than fallen into the hands of an abductor or murderer.
 Her mother expressed hope that her daughter had run away, but said that she could not think of a reason why she would want to do so.
 The Independent reported in 2011 that Dowler had, some time previously, written a mock leaving-home letter and notes showing she had been unhappy.

 A week after Dowler's disappearance, the police stated that she was probably not taken by force.
 They reasoned that while she was unlikely to have gone off with someone she did not know of her own free will, no-one had come forward who had witnessed a struggle despite a number of apparent sightings of her prior to her disappearance.
+This suggested the possibility that she had willingly entered the home or vehicle of someone she knew.

-On 23 April 2002, the discovery of a body in the River Thames prompted media speculation that the remains might be those of Dowler, but the body was identified the following day as that of 73-year-old Maisie Thomas, who went missing in March 2001 and whose death was not believed to be suspicious.
+On 23 April 2002, the discovery of a body in the River Thames prompted media speculation that the body might be that of Dowler, but the body was identified the following day as that of 73-year-old Maisie Thomas, who went missing in March 2001 and whose death was not believed to be suspicious.
 In June 2002, despite further searches, the offer of a £100,000 reward by national tabloid newspaper The Sun and her parents continuing to send text messages to her mobile telephone in hope of a reply, Dowler remained missing.
 That month, police told her parents that she was probably dead.

 Body discovery and murder investigation

-On 18 September 2002, naked human remains were discovered by mushroom pickers in Yateley Heath Woods near Yateley, Hampshire.
+On 18 September 2002, human remains were discovered by mushroom pickers in Yateley Heath Woods near Yateley, Hampshire.
 They were later confirmed through dental records as Dowler's.
 Due to the severity of the decomposition, the cause of death could not be ascertained.
 No items of Dowler's clothing or possessions—the purse, rucksack, or mobile phone—she had with her at the time of her disappearance have ever been recovered.
 The discovery of the body led the police to reclassify the case as a homicide investigation.
 Undertaken by Surrey Police, the investigation was code-named Operation Ruby.

 On 22 November 2002, police set up a road block near the spot where the body was found.
 Some 6,000 motorists in the area were questioned, but no leads were discovered.
 Initially the Surrey Police had considered Dowler's father a suspect, as police have often found that family members are implicated in such cases.
 They later apologised for the missed opportunities their attention to this track may have caused.
 On 23 March 2003, DNA of an unidentified male was discovered on an item of Dowler's clothing in her bedroom, suggesting that her killer may have met her before.
-This link was ruled out within three months, at the same time that a DNA link to a church robbery in Sunderland was also ruled out.
+This link was ruled out within three months, around the same time that a DNA link to a church robbery in Sunderland was also ruled out.